Get Better at Long Distance Running

 If you start your run without proper hydration, you can feel slow, sluggish, and sore.
 Try to drink four ounces of fluids for every 15 minutes of your run or twice that amount if you are running in hot, humid weather.

 The easiest way to get your H2O during a long-distance run is to wear a fuel belt that keeps your water close at hand.

 When you are logging a few hours of running, boredom can set in and make you feel discouraged or fidgety.
 Distract yourself with an inspiring playlist, a fun podcast or audiobook, or a friend.

 You can even just wear a new outfit or run a new route to keep your mind guessing and off the distance.

 Unlike shorter runs, long-distance races are more about finishing the whole run, rather than speeding through it.
 Try to keep a steady pace that will get you all the way to the end and do not worry so much about your time, at least at first.
 Don’t be afraid to walk, either.

 A few minutes of walking when you are out of steam and then getting back into it is better than maxing out and quitting.

 Before you set out, address anything that may irritate you on your run.
 From feeling too cold or hot, chafing shorts, to an ill-fitting sports bra, adjust your clothes to feel as comfortable as possible before you start.

 That way you can focus on your run and not on little distractions.
-Be sure to also apply plenty of sunscreen to avoid melanoma and skin cancer as well as sun damage.
+Be sure to also apply plenty of sunscreens to avoid melanoma and skin cancer as well as sun damage.

 Ready to head out for your first long-distance run?